-This blog is all about exploring Rickmondsworth Aquadrome with children.
+Lakes, geese, swans and ducks at Rickmondsworth Aquadrome, find out everything you need to know to explore with children.
 In this series of blogs I will share my favourite parks and wild outdoor spaces that can be visited from West London.

 Rickmondsworth Aquadrome with Children

 The recently refurbished playground is slightly hidden away.
 If you walk around the first lake (on the right when leaving cafe) then about halfway round there is a large bridge on the left of the path, leading to the playground.
-It has a zip wire, large climbing frames and a good variety.
+It has a zip wire, large climbing frames and a good variety of smaller entertainment.

 The three lakes are all well used by waterbirds and there are bird hides at the further lakes.
 There are hard paths round each lake suitable for buggies and some feeding platforms where the ducks can be fed in safety.
 Avoid feeding at the waterside ramps with little ones unless they like being surrounded by swans!
 They request not to feed bread to the ducks, and bird seed can be bought in the cafe.